wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 == Upgrade Notice ==

-Just repllace plugin files, the rest will be updated automatically.
+Just replace plugin files, the rest will be updated automatically.

 == Other/Copyrights ==